bayeshack2016/bbteam2-hud/README.md

 #How can **data** help communities thrive?
 ### Department of Housing and Urban Development
-Presented by What Works Cities and Bloombergs
+Presented by What Works Cities and Bloomberg
 Made with love by: Xiaomin Wei, Joey Hu, Armin Burgmeier, Luke Babich and Nick Madrid.

 # What we hope to solve